-- Regularly wash your hands with soap and water or alcohol-based hand sanitizer.
+- Regularly wash your hands with soap and water or an alcohol-based hand sanitiser.
 Wash your hands after caring for the sick.
 Before, during, and after you prepare your food.
 Before eating and after toilet use, and after handling animals and animal’s waste.
 Wash it at least for twenty seconds.
 If you do not have access to water or soap, you can always use alcohol.

 - Avoid touching your face as much as you can.
 Hands carry so many germs, and they get in through your mucous membrane.
 That is through your eyes, nose, and mouth.

 - Cover your nose and mouth when coughing and sneezing with tissue, sleeve or flexed elbow.

 - Throw tissue into a closed bin after use — clean hands after coughing or sneezing.
 The virus can survive for fifteen minutes on the tissue.
 The viruses can stay on door surfaces for more than twenty-four hours.

 - Wear a mask.
 Masks should not be touched or handled during use.
 If the mask gets wet or dirty with secretions, it must be changed immediately.

 - Discard the mask after use and perform hand hygiene after you take off your mask.